vtex-apps/store-locator/docs/README.md

 ## Configuration

 1. [Install](https://vtex.io/docs/recipes/development/installing-an-app/) the Store Locator app by running `vtex install vtex.store-locator`.
+2. The app requires the Google Geolocation API key in the Inventory & Shipping settings in your store admin to be entered.
-2. Open your store's Store Theme app directory in your code editor.
+3. Open your store's Store Theme app directory in your code editor.
-3. Add the Store Locator app as a `peerDependency` in the `manifest.json` file:
+4. Add the Store Locator app as a `peerDependency` in the `manifest.json` file:

 ```diff
  "peerDependencies": {